Stillbirth & Termination

 - Now I Lay Me Down to Sleep

 These situations can also be emotionally difficult for midwives.
-Mental health and wellness resources and support are available through LifeWorks for midwives and their families.
+Mental health and wellness resources and support are available through Optima Global Health (member assistance program which is replacing LifeWorks) for midwives and their families.
 Best Start has a resource on vicarious trauma for prenatal and early childhood services providers.

 Members who are unsure of their role in a stillbirth or termination situation are encouraged to call AOM On Call, a 24-7, confidential assistance program.